MichaelCade/90DaysOfDevOps/Days/day80.md

 You will find the original files and walkthrough that I used here [deviantony/docker-elk](https://github.com/deviantony/docker-elk)

-Now we can run `docker-compose up -d`, the first time this has been ran will require the pulling of images.
+Now we can run `docker-compose up -d`, the first time this has been running will require the pulling of images.

 ![](Images/Day80_Monitoring2.png)

-If you follow either this repository or the one that I used you will have either have the password of "changeme" or in my repository the password of "90DaysOfDevOps".
+If you follow either this repository or the one that I used you will have either the password of "changeme" or in my repository the password of "90DaysOfDevOps".
 The username is "elastic"

-After a few minutes we can navigate to `http://localhost:5601/` which is our Kibana server / Docker container.
+After a few minutes, we can navigate to `http://localhost:5601/` which is our Kibana server / Docker container.

 ![](Images/Day80_Monitoring3.png)